iBridges-for-iRODS/iBridges/docs/source/cli.rst

 The download_dir argument is optional.
 If it is left out, it will be put in the current working directory.

-There are two more options: `--overwrite` to allow the download command to overwrite a local file and `--resource` to set the resource to download the data from.
+There are two more options: :code:`--overwrite` to allow the download command to overwrite a local file and :code:`--resource` to set the resource to download the data from.
 On many iRODS systems you will not need to set the resource yourself: the server will decide for you.
 In this case, you should not specify the resource.
-See `ibridges download --help` for more details.
+Type :code:`ibridges download --help` for more details.

 Uploading data
 --------------

-The command to upload files and directories to an iRODS server is similar to the `download` command:
+The command to upload files and directories to an iRODS server is similar to the :code:`download` command:

 .. code:: shell